 Share your referral link.
 You’ve already talked about YNAB so much your friends have turned it into a drinking game.
 But behold the power of your life-changing actions.
 Yup, you just bought a car in cash.
 And your friends noticed.

 Now you can pay it forward!
-Pass out that referral link like it’s a tin of chocolate crinkle cookies.
+Pass out that referral link like it’s your feisty sourdough starter.
 Your friends will get a free month (plus the 34-day free trial) if they sign up through your link, and you’ll get a free month once they subscribe.
 Ah, giving is better than receiving.
 And giving and receiving is pretty awesome too.
 Here’s how to share.

 For the starving student who is still clueless about what it means to pay back all those student loans:

 YNAB is free for students.
 Parents: listen up.
-Here’s a freebie to sneak under that tree that won’t cost you a penny.
-High school students, college students, and grad students all get YNAB free for a year!
+Here’s a freebie that won’t cost you a penny.
+College students and grad students all get YNAB free for a year!

 Ok, yes, it won’t take them long to figure out that this is free (and was free for you), but you know what they say: it’s the thought that counts right?
 Here’s how to sign up.